-This time next year, we expect the farm to be occupied most days of the week by students and community volunteers of all ages.
+This time next year, we expect the farm to be in full swing.
 Imagine the classroom filled with engaged learners, the kitchen bustling with cooks preparing delicious foods, the fields and greenhouses buzzing with activities and the farm stand overflowing with colorful produce.
 Here’s to a bright future for the farm and community!

 Great things have been accomplished in this year of construction and site improvements (read about breaking ground).
 The new classroom building is beautiful with a cantilevered roof that streams in sunshine and fresh air.
 It will allow people to gather in a modern classroom adjacent to a teaching kitchen, directly next to an 8-acre urban farm.
 It still needs furniture and work on appliances and cabinets, but it’s getting there and will be a dream come true when done.

 An office with a wheelchair accessible ramp will provide a secure space to run the administrative side of the farm — quite an improvement from the former office shed!
 The outdoor gathering spaces, such as the covered patio and the amphitheater with simple concrete benches overlooking the farm, will facilitate outdoor learning for larger groups.
 The greenhouses are now impressively sturdy and will do wonders heating and protecting crops, extending the growing season.

 We’re grateful to Berger Partnership, A-1 Construction and CAST Architects for their talents and steady work on this exciting project, and to the many donors and supporters who made it possible.